Who Wants to Be a Millionaire (American game show): Hosts

-The original network version of the U.S. Millionaire and the subsequent primetime specials were hosted by Regis Philbin.
+The original network version of the American Millionaire and the subsequent primetime specials were hosted by Regis Philbin.
 During development stages of the syndicated version, the production team felt that it was not feasible for Philbin to continue hosting—as the show recorded four episodes in a single day—and that the team was looking for qualities in a new host, including someone who was willing to root for them.
 Rosie O'Donnell was initially offered a hosting position on this new edition, but declined the opportunity almost immediately.
-Eventually Meredith Vieira, who had previously competed in a celebrity charity event on the original network version, was named host of the new syndicated edition, and began hosting in September 2002.
+Eventually, Meredith Vieira, who had previously competed in a celebrity charity event on the original network version, was named host of the new syndicated edition, and she began hosting in September 2002.

 ABC originally offered Vieira hosting duties on the syndicated Millionaire to sweeten one of her re-negotiations for the network's daytime talk show The View, which she was moderating at the time.
 When the show was honored by GSN on its Gameshow Hall of Fame special, Vieira herself further explained her motivation for hosting the syndicated version as follows: